Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } AuditorRequest;
 ~~~

+The `update_type` field of each `AuditorUpdate` specifies whether the update was <!-- link section when this is written -->
+real or fake.
+Real updates genuinely affect a leaf node of the prefix tree,
+while fake updates only change the random stand-in value for a non-existent
-The `index` field of each `AuditorUpdate` contains the VRF output of the search
+child.
+The `index` field contains the VRF output of the search key that
+was updated, `seed` contains the seed used to compute new random stand-in values
-key that was updated and `commitment` contains the service provider's
+for non-existent children in the prefix tree, and `commitment` contains the
-commitment to the update.
+service provider's commitment to the update.
 The auditor responds with:

 ~~~
 struct {